duarte2025/django-oppia/docs/dev/testing/app.rst

  A test suite allows us to run a collection of test that we want.

- To create a test suite, we need to create a new class and add these tags to the beginning of it:
+ To create a test suite, we need to create a new class and add these categories to the beginning of it:

  .. code-block:: text